 The Company also shares office space and related common expenses with BLG.
 All shared expenses, including rent, are charged to the legal firm based on an estimate of actual usage.
 Any expenses of BLG paid by the Company that have not been reimbursed or settled against other amounts are reflected as due from related parties in the accompanying consolidated balance sheet.
-Amounts receivable from BLG as of September 31, 2016 and December 31, 2015 were \$1,389,921 and \$406,219, respectively.
-The Company expects repayment of amounts outstanding as payoffs occur and outstanding legal fees charged to property owners are collected.
-At September 30 2016, receivables from property owners for charges ultimately payable to BLG were approximately \$5,500,000.
-Although the ultimate amount collected from property owners will be lower than this amount (i.e., the amount charged), management of the Company believes the ultimate amount collected, plus other revenues generated by BLG unrelated to the Company, will allow BLG the ability to repay the receivable balance in the coming years.
+Amounts receivable from BLG as of March 31, 2017 and December 31, 2016 were approximately \$1,835,000 and \$1,661,000, respectively.